powerpak/mendeley-pmid-updater/README.md

     $ bundle install

 to install the required gems.
-If it complains that you can't write to the gems directory, `sudo bundle install` instead.
-Of the gems needed, Nokogiri is probably the most troublesome to install, so you may need to refer to [its installation instructions](http://nokogiri.org/tutorials/installing_nokogiri.html) if it hands you an error about required libraries.
+Bundler may prompt you for your password if it needs to write to a system directory.
+Of the gems needed, Nokogiri is probably the most finicky to install, so you may need to refer to [its installation instructions](http://nokogiri.org/tutorials/installing_nokogiri.html) if it cannot compile a certain library—but usually it can do it without intervention.
 Then:

     $ rake